Qassem Bassir

-The Qassem Bassir (also transliterated Qasem or Ghasem Bassir) missile is an Iranian medium-range ballistic missile (MRBM) unveiled in May 2025.With a solid-fueled, two-stage system, it is presented as an improved variant of Iran’s Haj Qassem series, named after Quds Force commander Qassem Soleimani.
+The Qassem Bassir (also transliterated Qasem or Ghasem Bassir) missile is an Iranian medium-range ballistic missile (MRBM) unveiled in May 2025.
+With a solid-fueled, two-stage system, it is presented as an improved variant of Iran’s Haj Qassem series, named after Quds Force commander Qassem Soleimani.
 Iranian officials state the Qassem Bassir has a range of about 1,200 km, and features enhanced guidance and countermeasure resistance.
 The missile was revealed by Iranian Defense Minister Brig.
-Gen. Aziz Nasirzadeh on Iranian state television on 4 May 2025.
+Gen. Aziz Nasirzadeh on Iranian state television on 4 May 2025, and is assessed to be the most advanced missile in Iran's arsenal.

 Development

 The Qassem Bassir emerged from Iran’s ongoing missile program development.
 It is explicitly an upgrade of the "Shahid Haj Qassem" medium-range ballistic missile (MRBM) first unveiled in 2020 (with a longer advertised 1,400 km range).
+According to Institute for the Study of War, the Qassem Basir was designed to address lessons learned from Iran’s April and October 2024 missile attacks on Israel, where US and Israeli ballistic missile defense systems (THAAD and Arrow respectively) proved largely effective against Iranian missiles.

 Design and technical characteristics

 Estimates from Iranian sources suggest the Qassem Bassir re-enters the atmosphere at speeds up to ~Mach 11 and impacts at about Mach 5, classifying it as hypersonic at terminal phase.